-Efficient capital allocation dictates that capital be invested in projects expected to have high returns and withdrawn from projects with poor prospects.
-At the heart of economic theories connecting a country's financial sector development with enhanced resource allocation is the role of the financial sector in reducing frictions due to information asymmetry and in promoting value-maximizing decisions by managers of firms.1 In this regard, financial accounting information forms the foundation of the firm-specific information set available to investors, regulators and other stakeholders in an economy.
-Financial accounting provides a rich set of credible variables that support a wide range of enforceable contractual arrangements and that form a basis for outsiders to monitor and discipline the investment decisions and statements of insiders.
+Efficient capital allocation dictates that capital be invested in projects expected to be value creating and withdrawn from projects with poor prospects.
+At the heart of economic theories connecting a country's financial sector development with enhanced resource allocation is the role of the financial sector in reducing frictions due to information asymmetry and in promoting value-maximizing decisions by managers of firms.1 Financial disclosure and related institutions designed to promote credible disclosure between managers and investors play a key role in facilitating efficient capital allocation.
+In particular, credible financial accounting information forms the foundation of the firm-specific information set available to investors, regulators and other stakeholders in an economy.
+Financial accounting provides a rich set of credible variables that support a wide range of enforceable contractual arrangements and that form a basis for outsiders to monitor and discipline the investment decisions and statements of firms' managers.2

-In this paper, we investigate direct relations between corporate investment behavior and an important characteristic of a country's accounting regime, the timeliness of accounting recognition of economic losses (TLR).
+In this paper, we investigate relations between corporate investment behavior and an important characteristic of a country's financial accounting regime, the timeliness of accounting recognition of economic losses (TLR).
 TLR derives from the notion of conditional accounting conservatism, defined as the imposition of stricter verification standards for recognizing good news than for recognizing bad news (Basu, 1997; Watts, 2003).
 Such asymmetric verification standards generally lead to timelier recognition in financial statements of bad news relative to good news (i.e., TLR).
-It is commonly argued that the primary purpose of TLR is to facilitate the monitoring and governance of firms by external parties, such as shareholders and debt-holders
+The impetus for conditional conservatism follows from the premise that

-1 Theories include, among others, that efficient market prices help improve investment decisions (Durnev, Morck, and Yeung (2003)), that lenders and intermediaries screen out bad projects (e.g., Diamond (1984)), that pressures from external investors, as well as managerial ownership, encourage managers to pursue value-maximizing investment policies (Jensen (1986)), and that effective laws protecting minority investors facilitate the flow of finance to good projects (La Porta et al. (1997)) See also review papers by Levine (1997), Shleifer and Vishny (1997) and Bushman and Smith (2001).
+1 Theories include, among others, that efficient market prices help improve investment decisions (Durnev et al., 2003), that lenders and intermediaries screen out bad projects (e.g., Diamond, 1984), that pressures from external investors, as well as managerial ownership, encourage managers to pursue value-maximizing investment policies (Jensen, 1986), and that effective laws protecting minority investors facilitate the flow of finance to good projects (La Porta et al., 1997) See also review papers by Levine (1997) and Shleifer and Vishny (1997).